StereoKit/StereoKit/docs/Pages/Reference/World/FromSpatialNode.md

 ---
 layout: default
 title: World.FromSpatialNode
 description: Converts a Windows Mirage spatial node GUID into a Pose based on its current position and rotation!
-Check StereoKitApp.System.spatialBridge to see if this is available to use.
+Check SK.System.spatialBridgePresent to see if this is available to use.
 Currently only on HoloLens, good for use with the Windows QR code package.
 ---
 # [World]({{site.url}}/Pages/Reference/World.html).FromSpatialNode